top of page

 Why judging yourself is an absolute waste of time.

-Some emotional responses feel off limits to us because we have been taught that they are "bad."
-When these emotions come up and you play the role of judge, jury and executioner you invalidate your own feelings really quickly.
-When you repeat this process over and over you create a pattern of avoidance.
-It's not uncommon for me to see clients who are blocking their own intuition through self judgement.
-So, if you happen to be holding a gavel at the moment, I'm going to ask that you put it down for a few minutes and grab a mug filled with something warm instead.
-You can decide if you still need to pick it up or not at the end of this article.
+When you repeat this process over and over you create a pattern of avoidance that your subconscious will begin to use as an automatic response to whatever emotions you define as threatening.
+It is fairly common for me to see clients who are blocking their own intuition through self judgement.
+So, if you happen to be holding a gavel at the moment I'm going to ask that you put it down for a few minutes.
+Maybe grab a mug filled with something warm instead?
+Spend a few minutes of your time with me and then you can decide if you still need to pick that gavel back up at the end of this article.

-Neutral Observation.
-When we stop condemning out emotions we can begin the process of trying to understand them.
+When we stop condemning our emotions, we can begin the process of trying to understand them.
 Instead of thinking, "I shouldn't be feeling this way," we can ask "Why am I feeling this way?"
-When we think of healing in a layered way there is no need to pass judgement when an old habit resurfaces.
-It's easier to just see this old patter resurfacing so that you can care for it from a new angle.
-In doing so, we learn to not fear the presence "negative" emotions, but instead take care of the parts of Self that we find difficult without judgement.
+When we think of healing in a layered way there is no need to pass judgement when an emotion (that was previously seen as "bad") makes its presence known.
+With practice, it will become easier to let old patterns and uncomfortable emotions come to the surface.
+And as you continue this practice you'll begin to automatically respond with curiosity and compassion rather than judgement.
+We can learn to not be threatened by the presence of "negative" emotions, but to instead take care of all of the parts of Self without judgement.

 Recent Posts